With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

 Integrated Behavioral Healthcare Services is a methadone addiction treatment center in Fayetteville, North Carolina.
-It is situated in Cumberland County at 2577 Ravenhill Drive, 28303 zip.
-Integrated Behavioral Healthcare Services provides outpatient day treatment or partial hospitalization, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Integrated Behavioral Healthcare Services provides suboxone prescription and buprenorphine maintenance.
-Other than methadone treatment, Integrated Behavioral Healthcare Services offers health education services, individual counseling and family counseling.
-Integrated Behavioral Healthcare Services provides medication assisted services to women and men.
+It is located in Cumberland County at 2577 Ravenhill Drive, 28303 zip.
+Integrated Behavioral Healthcare Services provides outpatient day treatment or partial hospitalization, intensive outpatient treatment and outpatient treatment.
+Integrated Behavioral Healthcare Services provides buprenorphine maintenance and suboxone prescription.
+Other than methadone treatment, Integrated Behavioral Healthcare Services offers individual counseling, hepatitis education, counseling and support and family counseling.
+Integrated Behavioral Healthcare Services provides medication assisted treatment to men and women.

 Murray Fork Clinic is a methadone clinic in Fayetteville, NC.
 It is located in Cumberland County at 6020 Morganton Road, 28314 zip.
-Murray Fork Clinic provides regular outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Murray Fork Clinic provides suboxone prescription, buprenorphine detox and relapse prevention from naltrexone.
-Other than methadone treatment, Murray Fork Clinic offers marital/couples counseling, family counseling and individual counseling.
-Murray Fork Clinic provides medication-assisted services to men and women.
-Murray Fork Clinic also provides addiction treatment in Creole and French.
+Murray Fork Clinic provides regular outpatient treatment, outpatient detoxification and outpatient methadone/buprenorphine or naltrexone treatment.
+Murray Fork Clinic provides buprenorphine detox, relapse prevention from naltrexone and naltrexone administration.
+Other than methadone treatment, Murray Fork Clinic offers marital/couples counseling, family counseling and health education services.
+Murray Fork Clinic provides medication-assisted services to women and men.
+Murray Fork Clinic also provides addiction treatment in French and Creole.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.